-The objective of this funding opportunity is to supportcomplete late-stage preclinical studies necessary to file and attain an active IND/IDE with the FDA and initiate start-up activities to prepare for a clinical trial for a regenerative medicine therapy (stem cell-based or gene therapy).
+The objective of this funding opportunity is to support completione of a clinical trial for a regenerative medicine-based therapy (stem cell-based or gene therapy) that addresses an unmet medical need.

 AWARD INFORMATION

 What activities will CIRM fund?

 CIRM funds will support the following activities under this opportunity: